Deadheded/DirectToMarket.drafts/Readme.md

 There are neither corporate ententes nor shareholders to pay.
 The majority of each sale goes directly to the content producer instantly.
 Creators retain full ownership and are assisted to copyright their material.

-It is the intention of this project to fundamentally change the global online economey!
+It is the intention of this project to fundamentally change the global online economy!